nih-cfde/announcements/2019-08-13-announcements.md

 # Reminders

-[July MPQs](https://forms.gle/X34gApZGSb8qQZ368) are due by the end of this week, and financial reports were due to Bob on the 6th.
+[July MPQs](https://forms.gle/X34gApZGSb8qQZ368) are due by the end of this week, and financial reports were due to Bob Carter on the 6th.
 Please make sure your team has both submitted asap.

 ## Welcome New Members: